irmen/prog8/docs/source/targetsystem.rst

 - optional use of memory mapped I/O registers
 - optional use of system ROM routines

-The main target machine is the well-known Commodore-64, which is an example of this.
-Another (preliminary) supported target machine is the `CommanderX16 <https://www.commanderx16.com/>`_ .
+Currently there are two machines that are supported as compiler target (via the ``-target`` compiler argument):

+- 'c64': the well-known Commodore-64, premium support
+- 'cx16': the `CommanderX16 <https://www.commanderx16.com/>`_ a project from the 8-Bit Guy.
+Support for this is still experimental.

-This chapter explains the relevant system details of such machines.
+This chapter explains the relevant system details of these machines.

 Memory Model